ThePhD/ThePhD.github.io/_posts/2019-01-19-sol3 Compile-time Binary-size Reduction.markdown

 # And while we wait for that to bake...

 sol3's compile times related to the above proposals will have to stay as they are.
 Thankfully, there's a bunch more places where I can cull some significantly ugly tag-dispatch-and-SFINAE usage, and a few more places where I can cut out more tuples and function templates.
+I think I can squeeze another 10 minutes at least off the compile times of the project mentioned above **at least**, probably more if I get very dedicated.
+But this isn't exactly a paid job, and I've done a fairly heroic amount of effort so far and school is starting in like 4 days...!
+Maybe I should switch to Jonathan Müller's "productive week" model, focusing on weekends and stuff?

-I was hoping to release sol3 this week, but I was not able to do documentation yet (and I refuse to release sol3 and make it the default branch without documentation).
+I was hoping to release sol3 this week, but I was not able to do documentation yet (and I refuse to make it the default branch without documentation).
 I need to improve these compile times.
 I _need_ to do it.
 Even if I have to make all of my code horrible and ugly, it needs to be fast.
 It _must_ be fast to compile...

 ...
 But, until that wonderful day?